Discover What Your Struggling Loved One WANTS You To Know

 Coping During Active Addiction

-It can be heartbreaking when all you want to do is help your adult child overcome their addiction, and your offers are ignored, twisted or rebuffed.
+It can be heartbreaking when all you want to do is help your loved one overcome their addiction, and your offers are ignored, twisted or rebuffed.

-You do the research, read the books, and speak with the experts―but why can't you get through to your child?
-You begin to take on the responsibility of your child's actions, although you can't make your grown child do anything that they aren't willing to do for themselves.
+You do the research, read the books, and speak with the experts―but why can't you get through?
+You begin to take on the responsibility of their actions, although you can't make them do anything that they aren't willing to do for themselves.

 Sound familiar?

-As parents, all we want is for our child to be happy and healthy.
-And so, we do everything in our power to raise them that way.
-However, parenting someone with the disease of addiction is just plain different from what we’ve learned our whole lives!
+As women, all we want is for for those we love to be happy and healthy.
+And so, we do everything in our power to love them that way.
+However, supporting someone with the disease of addiction or a mental illness is just plain different from what we’ve learned our whole lives!

-We can no longer trust our parenting instincts to guide us to the result we want.
+We can no longer trust our Mom Code and Superwomen instincts to guide us to the result we want.
 Instead, we need to learn to love another way!

-When your kid comes back to you needing something, your instinct as a parent is to support them even if it ends up enabling them.
+When your loved one comes back to you needing something, your instinct is to support them even if it ends up enabling them.

-I’ve done hundreds of surveys and spoken to many people with the disease of addiction, professionals, and parents who are in the same situation.
+I’ve done hundreds of surveys and spoken to many people with the diseases of addiction and mental illnesses, professionals, and parents who are in the same situation.

 I am more convinced than ever, that the community and support of others are absolutely required before most parents can move to a healthy place.

-And the real-life results of these Moms shows why Transformative Boundaries™ is right for you...
+And the real-life results of these women shows why Transformative Boundaries™ is right for you...

 ...if you are solution-oriented and willing to just try sometime new.